 One thing to understand is that, if you are using Node.js graphql-js would typically be the underlying implementation of all libraries and ultimately everything would get converted to JS/TS objects typically an AST ultimately making all these as abstractions on top of the existing way to define schemas.
 Note that the implementation can differ a bit in other languages or even within Node.js if you are using other ways of implementation like graphql-jit

-What are some of the GraphQL servers available and how do they differ?
+What are some GraphQL servers available and how do they differ?

 If you are using Node.js there are a lot of implementations of GraphQL servers with a few being express-graphql, apollo-server, mercurius, graphql-helix and more.
 And if you are using other languages, you can see a great list here

-Well, there are lot of things that I have not mentioned but this is just a start to decide which suggests some of the factors to keep into account.
+Well, there are a lot of things that I have not mentioned but this is just a start to decide which suggests some factors to keep into account.

 And infact, if you are keen on understanding how every graphql-server performs, I would recommend checking out this